Student Spotlight: Jorge Hernandez

 So while College of DuPage was an easy choice, based upon its affordability and flexibility, Hernandez knew it would help him get on the right track.

 "COD gave me the opportunity to grow and enhance my education despite my mistakes from high school," he said.
 "I was an honors society member and a scholarship recipient, thanks to COD."

 In fall 2010, Hernandez received a $2,500 Power Construction Company Scholarship.
 In addition to financially helping to pay for college, the scholarship was also a source of motivation.

 "This scholarship meant everything to me -- not in the sense of the actual, tangible scholarship, but more in the sense of the meaning behind it," he said.
-"This scholarship means that my determination and persistence paid off.
-This scholarship means that I am going places and have a bright future ahead of me."
+"This scholarship meant that my determination and persistence paid off.
+This scholarship meant that I could go places and have a bright future ahead of me."

-"I can't stress enough how much College of DuPage has impacted my young career.
-The atmosphere and student body have aided significantly in the transformation from high school to college.
-The teachers have been phenomenal, which is probably the best part of my COD experience.
+"I can't stress enough how much College of DuPage impacted my young career.
+The atmosphere and student body aided significantly in the transformation from high school to college.
+The teachers were phenomenal, which was probably the best part of my COD experience.
 If not for the encouragement I received from the staff, I don't think I would be in the position where I am now.
 With the help of COD, I now know that time is the only thing keeping me from achieving my personal goals.

 "Owning my own construction firm would be the ultimate bliss -- it would be pretty awesome to see my name on the front of a building every morning.
 Of course, making tons of money wouldn't hurt either.
 If you're going to dream, dream big.
 A few years from now, when I'm driving an absurdly expensive foreign car, you better believe a College of DuPage sticker will be proudly displayed on my back windshield."